Call us today. (503) 925-8428 info@onsite-drug-testing.com

 "

-Next, the subject places the swab into the vial containing a liquid transport medium.
-After the collector places a seal over the vial, the subject then dates and initials the vial.
-When the subject signs the CCF, the collector then packages the sample and paperwork.
-The sample is then shipped to the lab overnight via FedEx or UPS.
+The swab is placed into a vial containing a liquid transport medium.
+The collector seals the vial, and the subject dates and initials it.
+After signing the CCF, the collector packages the specimen for shipping to the lab via FedEx or UPS.

 Step 4